Tuesday, 9 February 2016

 "Brain surgery is a terrible profession.
 If I did not feel it will become different in my lifetime, I should hate it."

-Neurological Institute Commissioner, Wilder Penfield (1891 - 1976), who was known as the 'greatest living Canadian'
+Renowned ground-breaking scientist & devoted surgeon + Neurosurgeon and Montreal Neurological Institute Commissioner, Wilder Penfield (1891 - 1976), who was known as the 'greatest living Canadian'.

-Penfield (pictured in action) mapped the motor cortex (planning, control & execution of voluntary motor functions) using mild electric current to various epileptic patients' brains where they'd then explain to him (totally conscious and alert while he was investigating their minds) what they were experiencing, including whole memory sequences (perhaps not in my case!), body movement and even songs (one particular patient assumed music was actually being played due to how crisp the sound = mind boggling heh!).
-Even more fascinating, when Penfield would poke at the back of the brain (as you do), patients would see dots due to the doc hitting the Occipital Lobe (Kitty Stroke 1 style which initially left 50%+ sight deficit); the mind's section for vision and they'd also feel sensations if he poked at the back portion of the parietal area + move body parts if he touched the front portion of that lobe!
+Clever Penfield (pictured in action) mapped the motor cortex (planning, control & execution of voluntary motor functions) using mild electric current to various epileptic patients' brains where they'd then explain to him (totally conscious and alert while he was investigating their minds) what they were experiencing, including whole memory sequences, body movement and even songs (one particular patient assumed music was actually being played due to how crisp the sound = mind boggling heh!).
+Even more fascinating, when Penfield would poke at the back of the brain (as you do), patients would see dots due to the doc hitting the occipital lobe (Stroke 1 style which initially left me with a 50% sight deficit); the mind's section for vision and they'd also feel sensations if he poked at the back portion of the parietal area + move body parts if he touched the front portion of that lobe!

 The brain = so bloody (indeed, twofold) fascinating!

-Another neuro guru you should know about, Dr. Henry Marsh, leading British neurosurgeon extraordinaire, was one of the countless medical hotshots at London's St George's Hospital that 'got to' examine my Special K make-up and although he was 'fortunate' enough to see the insides of one very ill, yet quite (/incredibly) special, young patient, the results from the brain biopsy came back 'inconclusive' (everyone had to explain many a time that 'inconclusive' was in actual fact a positive in my unique instance as I initially interpreted it as meaning I was going to continue having strokes until they eventually killed me given the cause wasn't found).
-When I was in hospital for over 6 weeks in 2012, I greatly appreciated the balcony garden to entertain my 'guests' and I have since learned that it was old mate Dr HM who organised such a therapeutic space to make it a better experience/vacation for patients and their visitors.
+Another neuro guru you should know about, Dr. Henry Marsh, leading British neurosurgeon extraordinaire, was one of the countless medical hotshots at London's St George's Hospital that 'got to' examine my Special-K make-up and although he was 'fortunate' enough to see the insides of one very ill, yet quite (/incredibly) special, young patient, the results from the brain biopsy came back 'inconclusive' (everyone had to explain many a time that 'inconclusive' was in actual fact a positive in my unique instance as I initially interpreted it as meaning I was going to continue having strokes until they eventually killed me given the cause wasn't found).
+When I was in hospital for over six weeks in 2012, I greatly appreciated the terrace garden to entertain my 'guests' at St G's and I have since learned that it was old mate Dr HM who organised such a therapeutic space to make it a better experience/vacation for patients and their visitors.

 Drilling holes in skulls = all in a day's work for this British neurosurgeon superstar

-Being a splendid superstar, he's written an insightful memoir -
+Being a splendid superstar, the exceptional Dr Marsh has recently written an insightful memoir -

 Dr Marsh's 'handy' work -

-Days post brain biopsy (where's my hair extension?!) where they were drilling for antimatter, no doubt!
+Mere days post serious brain biopsy (where's my hair extension?!
+Truly thought they - world-class neurosurgeons focusing on saving lives not vanity haha - gave me one!) where they were also drilling for antimatter, no doubt!

-This shot was taken first day finally out of hospital too
+This shot was taken on the first day out of hospital too

-(5 weeks post stroke on the strict provision that I was cared for by my mental health nurse of a Mother Duck) -
+(six weeks post second stroke on the strict provision that I was cared for by my mental-health registered-nurse of a Mother Duck) -

-some decent sorts had flown over from Australia to collect myself in fear of recurring strokes and quite possibly, death
+some decent sorts (Mummy, Jack Attack & Mark) had so kindly flown over from Australia to Kitty kollect in fear of recurring strokes and quite possibly, death

-(+ grab some decent bites - perhaps more importantly).
+(+ grab some decent British bites - perhaps more importantly).

 Boom!